Gifted Hands: The Ben Carson Story: Plot

 After hard work and strong determination, Ben receives a scholarship to Yale University, where he meets his future wife, Candy Rustin, who supports him in his struggles to get through Yale.
 After studying neurosurgery, Ben is accepted as a resident at Johns Hopkins Hospital, where he is faced with a dilemma that could end his career – operate on a dying man without permission or supervision, or let him die.
 He takes the risk and saves the man’s life, and is promoted by his superior afterwards.

-In 1985, after Ben's mother joins the family in Maryland, Candy is rushed to the hospital where she miscarries their twins.
-Dr. Carson stays with her all night until the next morning when he does a rare procedure, a hemispherectomy, in which he removes half the brain of a four-year-old who convulses 100 times a day.
+In 1985, after Ben's mother joins the family in Maryland, Candy is rushed to the hospital where she miscarries her twins.
+Dr. Carson stays with her all night until the next morning when he operates on a four-year-old girl who convulses 100 times a day, performing a rare procedure, a hemispherectomy, in which he removes half the brain.
 Despite the drastic risks, the procedure is a success and the girl recovers much quicker than Ben anticipated, which results in his first taste of media exposure.

-The film then returns to when Ben is preparing for a risky operation to separate the twins conjoined at the head.
+The film then returns to 1987 Ulm, Germany, where Ben is preparing for the risky operation to separate the twins conjoined at the head.
 With four months nearing an end, Ben is still unable to figure out a way to separate the twins.
 Then he receives an epiphany while playing billiards by himself and, accordingly, devises a plan.
 22 hours into the procedure, Dr. Carson and his team manage to separate the twins, saving their lives and liberating parents Peter and Augusta.
 The film ends with Dr. Carson as he is surrounded by members of the press.